NuGet/docs.microsoft.com-nuget/docs/create-packages/Sign-a-Package.md

 > [!Warning]
 > nuget.org does not accept packages signed with self-issued certificates.

-## Managing package signing requirements on NuGet.org
+## Managing signing requirements for your package on NuGet.org
 1. [Sign in](https://www.nuget.org/users/account/LogOn?returnUrl=%2F) to NuGet.org.

 1. Go to `Manage Packages`